vlacs/saml20-clj/README.md

 ## Usage

-See [quephird/saml-test](https://github.com/quephird/saml-test) for the usage.
+* See [quephird/saml-test](https://github.com/quephird/saml-test) for the usage.
-This is forked from [vlacs/saml20-clj](https://github.com/vlacs/saml20-clj) and added the support for XML signing with SHA-256 instead of SHA-1, which is required by ADFS by default.
+* This repository is forked from [vlacs/saml20-clj](https://github.com/vlacs/saml20-clj) and added the support for XML signing with SHA-256 instead of SHA-1, which is required by ADFS by default.

 ``` clojure
 (ns myapp.routes.saml